Humans, historically speaking, are horrible.

 7. Execution Method: The Catherine Wheel/Breaking Wheel

-The Breaking Wheel, or Catherine Wheel, was a torture and execution device used from ancient times to 1800s in Europe.
+The Breaking Wheel, or Catherine Wheel, was a torture and execution device used from ancient times to the 1800s in Europe.
 Although it also provided a horrifying form of punishment, no one survived, meaning it’s more appropriate to describe it as a drawn-out method of execution rather than a torture device.

 First, they would strap the offender to the wheel in a crucifix position as it slowly revolved.
 As it turned, they’d hit the victims’ limbs with a hammer, breaking them.
-Finally, they’d be tied upon the wheel in this position and left, bound and helpless before eventually succumbing to death.
+Finally, they’d be tied to the wheel in this position and left, bound and helpless before eventually succumbing to death.
 All the while eaten alive by carrion.
 What a pleasant way to go.